notxcain/aecor/README.md

 ```

 Then you define a correlation function, entity name and a value provided by correlation function form unique primary key for aggregate.
-It should not be changed in the future, at least without prior event migration.
+It should not be changed between releases, at least without prior event migration.

 ```scala
 def correlation: Correlation[SubscriptionOp] = _.subscriptionId